AntoBr96/Keras_Deep_Adaptive_Input_Normalization/README.md

 The authors of the above mentioned paper propose a PyTorch implementation ([PyTorch implementation](https://github.com/passalis/dain)) of the model.
 A slightly reviewed version (software structure) is here reported.
 Results obtained by the two implementations are compared through an explicative example.

-If you use this code in your work please cite the following paper:
+If you use the original PyTorch code in your work please cite the following paper:

 <pre>
 @article{dain,